 In the village of Bermudian landing the people have established a special relationship with the black howler monkeys.
-It took years to foster this relationship of trust with the villagers and now visitor can actually interact face to face with these friendly creatures.
+It took years to foster this relationship of trust between the back howler monkeys and the villagers and now visitor can actually interact face to face with these friendly creatures.

 |DEPARTURE/RETURN LOCATION||Belize City|

 |WEAR||Comfortable athletic clothes, comfortable walking shoes, sunblock, bug spray|